 What student loan relief means for women.

-When the student loan forgiveness plan was announced last week, it quickly became as controversial as a Housewives reunion.
+When the student loan forgiveness plan was announced, it quickly became as controversial as a Housewives reunion.
 As expected, Democrats mostly loved it, and Republicans universally hated it.

 I can see both sides here.
 I totally agree with my friend CPA Howard Dvorkin, who insists that forgiving student loans does nothing to lower costs in the future – and that’s the key issue.